20 Rep Squats

 If you elect to do your own thing around the squats (and want to be nice to yourself), the inclusion of pullovers is heavenly.
 It feels great to lie down, decompress and recoup right after the breathing squats.

 I also like Peary Rader’s suggestion of doing the squat last instead of first (article link at bottom of post).
 He also reminds that when setting up your program, the squat is the main exercise.
-Everything else should be considered an accessory to the squat.
+Everything else should be considered an accessory.

 The program generally lasts for 6 weeks, though you could adjust it to be a little longer or shorter if you’d like.
 In the book Super Squats, it is suggested that if you do want to go beyond the 6 weeks, you can try some variations such as alternating 2×15 and 3×10, or even doing something like 1×30.
 Experimentation is encouraged.